coleifer/peewee/docs/peewee/api.rst

        rather than a subquery.
 Avoids re-running the parent query, but is bounded by the backend's bind-parameter limit.
 Overrides ``strategy``.
    :param per_parent: Keep the first ``n`` rows for *each* parent (top-N-per-
-       parent), ranked by the hop query's ``order_by`` with a window function.
+       parent), ranked by the relation query's ``order_by`` with a window function.
 Requires SQLite 3.25+, PostgreSQL or MySQL 8.
-A plain ``query.limit(n)`` instead caps the whole hop at ``n`` rows total.
+A plain ``query.limit(n)`` instead caps the whole relation at ``n`` rows total.

-   A node in the load tree passed to :meth:`ModelSelect.with_related`, describing one relationship hop.
-The filtering, ordering and limiting for a hop live on its ``query``; ``then`` nests a child load and may be chained.
+   A node in the load tree passed to :meth:`ModelSelect.with_related`, describing one relationship.
+The filtering, ordering and limiting for a relation live on its ``query``; ``then`` nests a child load and may be chained.

    .. method:: then(*loads)

-      Nest one or more child :class:`Load` nodes beneath this hop.
+      Nest one or more child :class:`Load` nodes beneath this relation.

    .. code-block:: python